Wladislaw28/wladislaw28.github.io/README.md

 [Photo Gallery with slider](https://wladislaw28.github.io/%D0%97%D0%BC%D0%B5%D0%B9%D0%BA%D0%B0JS/index.html) - Photo Gallery

+### Projects created with React JS

-[React-App](https://wladislaw28.github.io/react-app-transport-london/) - React-App about Transport of London
+[React-App#1](https://wladislaw28.github.io/react-app-transport-london/) - React-App about Transport of London(created using API - https://www.transportapi.com/ ; Functional: input data is the name of the train stops
+The output is:
+1) full name of the stop
+2) coordinates of the stop on the map
+3) stop indicator)